CSCfi/csc-user-guide/docs/computing/running/greasy.md

    * [GREASY manual (at BSC)](https://github.com/BSC-Support-Team/GREASY/raw/master/doc/greasy_userguide.pdf)
    * [GREASY instructions (at CSCS) ](https://user.cscs.ch/tools/high_throughput/)

+## Strengths of Greasy

+* Easy to use
+* Integrates well with Slurm
+* OpenMP threading support

+## Disadvantages of Greasy

+* Only simple dependencies can be handled
+* No error recovery strategies
+* Creates job steps

 !!!
 Note
     You should not use GREASY to run MPI parallel tasks.
 GREASY is not able to manage MPI jobs effectively.

 ## GREASY Task lists

 Job scheduling with GREASY is based on task lists that have one task (command) in one row.
 In the simplest approach,